 There is huge healing here.
 I’ve been engaged in the dynamic of narcissistic relationships for most of my life, and this one key piece shifted something huge in my energy field.
 It’s about choosing YOU and your energetic integrity over all else so you can show up in the world as the most empowered, alive and vibrant light you can be.

 The challenge is, sometimes your self-responsibility appears to others on the surface to be hugely irresponsible.
 That may be because you’re not following the collectively-defined ideas of what the word means, and you’re not showing up in ways that make others comfortable.
-It may also be because they’re so used to you taking responsibility energetically for their shit that they feel the loss as an affront.
-Give yourself permission to take 100% self-responsibility and that includes not worrying how others respond.
+It may be they’re so used to you taking responsibility energetically for their shit that they feel the loss as an affront.
+Give yourself permission to take 100% self-responsibility, including not worrying how others respond.

 Don’t be too tied to external definitions, because empaths are here for a different purpose.
 We are here to help realign ideas of emotional engagement and heart-centred ways of being.
 You are walking the path less travelled and your purpose is to find YOU, first and foremost.
 From there, bring forth whatever comes through you in whatever ways bring you the most joy.